lrvick/hyve/README.md

 ## About ##

-  Hyve (pronounced: "hive") is a javascript library aiming to be a general solution for streaming the latest data from multiple social media networks, for any given topic, and abstracting all of them into one simple API.
+  Hyve (pronounced: "hive") is a Javascript library aiming to be a general solution for streaming the latest data from multiple social media networks, for any given topic, and abstracting all of them into one simple API.